 Daniel Davis (b.
 1990) is a Portuguese Award winning Classical Contemporary Music Composer based in London.
-Daniel is also a camera producer and conductor.
-Equally passionated by street and landscape photography.

 Look for danieldaviscomposer

 "The beauty is not in the object, the beauty is in your mind."

 Watch the interviews and some of the images from the rehearsal and concert of the enoa workshop that happened last summer at the Calouste Gulbenkian Foundation in Lisbon.
 Do they know was composed to be workshopped and premiered during this workshop that was mentored by the composer Kaija Saariaho.
 It is an exploration of the timbral characteristics of the Baritone and the Orchestra.

 Trekking Ends for Trombone, Narrator and Piano.
 Commissioned by Contemporaneous and premiered last July in Lagos - Portugal.

 Daniel started as a composer in 2011 taking an undergraduate in the Lisbon Music College and in 2014 the same institution offered him a place to do the Masters in Composition.
 In 2016, the Guildhall School of Music & Drama offered him a place to do a Doctoral program with the composers Julian Philips and Richard Baker as supervisors and the composer Julian Anderson as his co-supervisor.* In 2020, the examiners of Daniel's Doctoral Viva, awarded him with the title of Doctor of Music; The examiners praised Daniel's original and rewarding music, and they enjoyed Daniel's exposure of compositional processes.